MLH/Pieces-GHW-AI-ML-Week-Challenges/readme.md

 Connect with the Pieces community by following us on social media @getpieces and joining our Discord server.

-<br><br> Stay updated with the latest news, participate in discussions, and network with fellow developers by joining our [discord server](https://mlh.link/ghwaiml824-pieces-discord)! <br>
+<br>Stay updated with the latest news, participate in discussions, and network with fellow developers by joining our [discord server](https://mlh.link/ghwaiml824-pieces-discord)! <br>

 # Coding Challenges